 \subsection{Others' proposals which may have different results}

-For Rabi oscillation driven by microwaves, the failure probability may be much smaller because of a large mean number of photons, but it becomes difficult to individually address each ions.
+For a Rabi oscillation driven by microwaves, the failure probability may be much smaller because of a large mean number of photons, but it becomes difficult to individually address each of the ions.
 Although an additional magnetic field gradient applied to an electrodynamic trap may individually shift ionic qubit resonances \cite{Mintert2001}, thus making them distinguishable in frequency space, whether it can improve the permitted depth of logical operation needs further investigation.

-There exists a two-qubit gate scheme totally different from the Cirac-Zoller gate, such as the scheme implemented by the NIST group \cite{Leibfried2003}.
-In the scheme off-resonant excitations of the stronger carrier transition is absent, and this allows a greater gate speed thus a higher laser intensity.
+There exists a two-qubit gate scheme totally different from the Cirac--Zoller gate, namely the scheme implemented by the NIST group \cite{Leibfried2003}.
+In this scheme off-resonant excitations of the stronger carrier transition are absent, and this allows a greater gate speed and thus a higher laser intensity.
 Besides, additional Stark shifts can be efficiently suppressed by choosing almost perpendicular and linear polarizations for the laser beams \cite{Wineland2003}.
 Hence, studies on this type of gate may lead to different results.